mattermost/docs/source/process/feature-release.md

         - Submit a PR for Changelog against the `vX.X-documentation` branch and add a `Work in Progress` label for it
         - Submit a PR to change version number in `docs/source/conf.py` against the `vX.X-documentation` branch
 3. Build:
-    - Put CI servers and translation server back onto master, and post in Private Developers channel once done
-    - Update https://prev.test.mattermost.com to the previous release version
-4. Dev:
     - Cut release branch for Bug Fix release
         - Ensure `community-release` is on the quality release branch
+    - Put CI servers and translation server back onto master, and post in Private Developers channel once done
+    - Ensure community.mattermost.com is on the most recently released version and that https://prev.test.mattermost.com is on the most recently released bug fix release
-5. Marketing:
+4. Marketing:
     - Turn on CrazyEgg for blog post page
     - Confirm marketing has been posted (animated GIFs, screenshots, mail announcement, tweets, blog posts)
     - Update @mattermosthq Twitter profile with the next release date
     - Prepare retweet of GitLab release tweet ([see example here](https://community.mattermost.com/core/pl/k7wchwj5mtrhucj6don96yx3sc))
-6. QA:
+5. QA:
     - Merge any updates made to Selenium tests during release testing
     - Update RN server URLs to Rainforest